-An individual who wishes to report Prohibited Conduct by a student (including, but not limited to discrimination, harassment, or retaliation) is encouraged to report directly to the Title IX Coordinator and/or the Deputy Title IX Coordinator.
+An individual who wishes to report Prohibited Conduct by a student (including, but not limited to discrimination, harassment, or retaliation) is encouraged to report directly to the Title IX Coordinator or the Deputy Title IX Coordinator.

-Jessica E. Johnson, Title IX Coordinator (213) 738-6705 | jjohnson@swlaw.edu W102
+Jessica E. Johnson, Title IX Coordinator (213) 738-6733 | TitleIX@swlaw.edu a.
+Intake meeting

-Marcie Canal, Title IX Deputy Coordinator (213) 738-6847 | mcanal@swlaw.edu W100 a.
-Intake Meeting
+Sabrina Calica, Deputy Title IX Coordinator (213) 738-6788 TitleIX@swlaw.edu

-The Title IX Coordinator will coordinate resolution of all reports of Prohibited Conduct defined in the Sexual Misconduct Policy, including reports of discrimination, harassment, and/or retaliation (Title IX prohibited conduct).
+The Title IX Coordinator will coordinate the resolution of all reports of Prohibited Conduct defined in the Sexual Misconduct Policy, including reports of discrimination, harassment, and retaliation (Title IX prohibited conduct).